 Miruna NEGRILA | Psychologist, Psychotherapist

 Allow me to introduce myself.
-My name is Miruna Negrila and I am an English speaking psychologist and integrative psychotherapist in Brussels.
+My name is Miruna and I am an English speaking psychologist and integrative psychotherapist.

 I know it may sound overwhelming when you first start to read about the many forms and practices that psychotherapy has today: psychodynamic, behavioral, cognitive, humanistic or integrative psychotherapy.
 I don’t want to lose your attention while telling about you the development of psychotherapy throughout history.
 I want to tell you about my history.
 I hope that by getting to know my vision you can better decide how I can be of assistance to you.

 I am one of those people who discovered their passion in high-school.
 I had an extraordinary teacher who introduced me to psychology and I was swept away by it.
 Like a puzzle taking form right under my eyes, I saw how our mind and psyche are working together in giving us a sense of purpose and wellbeing.
 From that moment I fell in love with psychology, with people and with their subtle and fascinating ways of living.

 I went on and attended both Psychology and Sociology specializations at the Bucharest University (2008-2011).
 The latter gave me a clearer image of how our existence is always taking place inside a group, a system – which sometimes can have quite the influence on our wellbeing.
 But I found a greater interest in learning what is it that our mind does to face the reality around us.
 For this reason I chose psychotherapy as my specialty.